 Also in Roman times, dental care was widespread, mainly the extraction of diseased teeth, but there are records of procedures such as rinsing with wine to counteract halitosis, the use of belladonna for pain, and other more extravagant treatments such as biting the head of a live mouse for toothache.

-In pre-Hispanic times, techniques were developed by means of which dental pieces were modified mainly for esthetic reasons, which leads us to think that prophylactic and medical techniques were already known, mainly the extraction of diseased dental pieces.
+In pre-Hispanic times, techniques were developed using which dental pieces were modified mainly for esthetic reasons, which leads us to think that prophylactic and medical techniques were already known, mainly the extraction of diseased dental pieces.
 Three important cases, in Hidalgo, Morelos, and Michoacán, could exemplify pieces with caries, in which the drilling of the piece was performed in order not to lose the dental piece and free the diseased part of the tooth by way of endodontics, which speaks of the great knowledge that was had about the human body in the Mesoamerican cultures.

-The most frequently observed pathologies in the skull are those related to metabolic processes such as chronic anemia and malnutrition; it is also possible to establish cases of characteristic diseases such as those caused by treponema, which are so old that one of them was found in a skeleton of Homo erectus 1.6 million years old from Kenya, in its variant treponema pallidum pertenue (yaws).
+The most frequently observed pathologies in the skull are those related to metabolic processes such as chronic anemia and malnutrition; it is also possible to establish cases of characteristic diseases such as those caused by treponema, which is so old that one of them was found in a skeleton of Homo erectus 1.6 million years old from Kenya, in its variant treponema pallidum pertenue (yaws).

 Also, contrary to what was believed, in the ancient populations of Mexico there already existed the disease of syphilis produced by the spirochete Treponema pallidum, this disease occurred in 4 different levels of affectation, since the bacteria appeared in the individual producing sores mainly in the genitals, followed by a rash all over the body, and entering a subsequent state of latency, to reappear in a generalized manner throughout the body, invading organs and skeleton.

 Apart from the presence of diseases among the ancient hominids, we know that there was attention and care for the sick.
-Already among the Neanderthals there are enough examples that demonstrate that the groups of this species had very solid social structures, in which food, housing and perhaps clothing were acquired for the community, giving greater security to young individuals, the elderly and the sick or people who required additional care such as pregnant women or those suffering from a lifelong illness.
+Already among the Neanderthals, there are enough examples that demonstrate that the groups of this species had very solid social structures, in which food, housing, and perhaps clothing were acquired for the community, giving greater security to young individuals, the elderly, and the sick or people who required additional care such as pregnant women or those suffering from a lifelong illness.

 In the archaeological site of Shanidar, for example, lived an individual with an approximate age of 40 years, he had dystrophy of the scapula, clavicle, and right humerus, perhaps associated with an amputation of the forearm on the same side, performed above the elbow.
 He also presented consolidated injuries in his right leg, the blindness of the left eye due to orbital trauma, and two injuries that healed, one in the facial region and the other in the right side of the skull.
 As if that were not enough, he also suffered from a degenerative disease (arthritis) and bone growths that caused hearing loss.
 All these ailments point to the fact that it was the social group that facilitated the subject's life, from surviving the amputation, to being able to heal and reach such longevity.